n4ogw/so2sdr/_posts/2015-07-31-changelog.md

 order: 1
 ---
 * Change to QtSerialPort library for serial communications (Winkey, OTRSP, Microham).
-QtSerialPort is currently supported and is a standard component in Qt version 5.
-It can also be compiled in Qt 4.
+Note that currently so2sdr will only compile under Qt 4.x.
+I will revisit Qt 5 compiling once QtSerialPort is more stable under Qt 5.

 * Another change to try to keep the TX status of the bandmap in sync

-* Minor changes to enable building under Qt version 5

 * Bug fix: under certain conditions, when logging a qso with ctrl-Enter, the sent qso number was logged as zero.